bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

 ### Match

-Now that you’ve seen your React Router’s `match` prop in action, let’s go over more about <a href="https://reacttraining.com/react-router/web/api/Route/route-props" class="markup--anchor markup--p-anchor">route props</a>!
+Now that you’ve seen your React Router’s `match` prop in action, let's go over more about <a href="https://reacttraining.com/react-router/web/api/Route/route-props" class="markup--anchor markup--p-anchor">route props</a>!
 React Router passes information to the components as route props, accessible to all components with access to the React Router.
 The three props it makes available are `location`, `match` and `history`.
-You’ve learned about `props.match.params`, but now let’s review the other properties of the `match` prop!
+You've learned about `props.match.params`, but now let's review the other properties of the `match` prop!

 This is an object that contains important information about how the current URL matches the route path.
 Here are some of the more useful keys on the `match` object: